 Our first initiative is an educational program designed to introduce peak oil theory to the general public.
-The campaign, imitating the breast cancer awareness initiatives, will alert the public to the adaptive challenge the economy faces in a peak oil world.
-The hope is we can bypass the politics of alternative energy by framing the need for new energy solutions in macroeconomic terms.
+The campaign, imitating breast cancer awareness initiatives, will alert the public to the adaptive challenge the economy faces in a peak oil world.
+The hope is we can bypass the politics of alternative energy by framing these new energy solutions as future GDP growth drivers.

 Peak oil theory, while being largely unknown to the general public, is a hotly debated subject within the oil investment community.
 The disputes arise from a misinterpretation of the theory’s core premise, which states that there is a point-in-time when the maximum rate of extraction of oil is reached.
 Meaning, there is some daily production rate that the world will never go above, as global oil production mimics the bell curve production profile of an individual oil field (graph).
 The detractors incorrectly conflate running out of oil with PEAK PRODUCTION.
 Peak oil theory does not suggest that the world is close to running out of oil, it only proposes that the laws of physics dictate how fast the oil can be extracted.